GNOME/foundry/doc/libfoundry/overview.md

 # Overview

-Foudnry is a [GNOME](https://www.gnome.org/) library and command line tool to implement IDE functionality across a variety of packging and build systems, language servers, linters, debuggers, simulators, devices, and more.
+Foundry is a [GNOME](https://www.gnome.org/) library and command line tool to implement IDE functionality across a variety of packging and build systems, language servers, linters, debuggers, simulators, devices, and more.